-Prior to taking up the position of Deputy Dean, Sustainability and Urban Planning in RMIT's School of Global, Urban and Social Studies in 2013, Robin was the Director of RMIT’s AHURI Research Centre for four years and the inaugural Director of the Centre for Urban Research.
+Robin assumed the position of Acting Dean of the School of Global, Urban and Social Studies at the start of 2017.
+Prior to this she led the team of Sustainability and Urban Planning academics as the Deputy Dean since 2013.
+Robin was the Director of RMIT's Australian Housing and Urban Research Institute (AHURI) for four years and the inaugural Director of the Centre for Urban Research.
 She was also Deputy Dean, Research and Innovation in 2012.

-She has taught undergraduate and postgraduate courses on: planning history; strategic planning; comparative international planning systems; transport planning and retail planning.
-She has led study tours to China and Vietnam and supervised PhD students on topics related to planning and governance; housing; transport policy and provision; and environmental performance at suburban scale.
+Robin has taught undergraduate and postgraduate courses on: planning history; strategic planning; comparative international planning systems; transport planning and retail planning.
+She has led study tours to China, Vietnam and Germany and supervised PhD students on topics related to planning and governance; housing; transport policy and provision; and, environmental performance at suburban scale.

 - Doctor of Philosophy, University of Melbourne, 2002